uptonking/note4yaoo/lib-editor-quill-community-collab.md

 - ##

 - ## [What is the best way to modify text on a text-change event in Quill? _201904](https://github.com/quilljs/quill/issues/2558)
+- You actually can't do that.
+Quill uses contenteditable and DOM mutation listeners (as far as I know).
+So DOM updates first and mutation events trigger Delta model updates.
+In some cases you can use keyboard bindings to prevent DOM changes and change Delta first.
+I think we need pretty complex input interceptor.

 - Before Quill officially supports this, a workaround could be perform the changes with `queueMicrotask`

 ```JS